JeSappelleRoot/PDFTool/README.md

 Usage examples :
 - Get info about a single file and dump the result to a TXT file
-`PDFTool.py -info --infoIn /home/Doe/file.pdf --infoOut /home/Doe/infos.txt`
+`PDFTool.py info --infoIn /home/Doe/file.pdf --infoOut /home/Doe/infos.txt`
 - Get info about multiple files in a directory and display it in the console
-`PDFTool.py -info --infoIn /home/Doe/files/`
+`PDFTool.py info --infoIn /home/Doe/files/`

 **By default, the `-info` functionality make the output directly in the console**